-He pointed, however, that the UAE’s Ministry of Finance is still working on introducing corporate tax, but is in very early stages of that.
+He pointed out, however, that the UAE’s Ministry of Finance is still working on introducing the corporate tax, but is in the very early stages of that.

 “At the time being, we are not about to implement the corporate tax, but we are studying the possible tax framework.
 We are in the early stages of studying the [corporate] tax legislation,” Al Tayer said.

-Asked about the impact of excise tax, which was implemented across the UAE on October 1, the minister said it was “too early to judge” and that the government will know exactly how much revenues the tax brought by the end of the year.
+Asked about the impact of the excise tax, which was implemented across the UAE on October 1, the minister said it was “too early to judge” and that the government will know exactly how much revenue the tax brought by the end of the year.